What are the benefits of signing up?

 A stand for 180 participants with:

 - a discounted accreditation rate:

 – For MIPCOM: EUR 720 (early bird umbrella fee until the 10th of September)

-- buyers’ briefings, at which key buyers explain their programme buying policies
+- online buyers’ briefings, at which key buyers explain their programme buying policies

 - promotion of three of your priority titles through an online catalogue